multishell/multishell-scripts/README.md

 * Command: The executable's name when it is installed to `/usr/local/bin/`.
 * Internal version: What the shell reports as its version.
 Apple's Bash is especially unhelpful in this regard.

 In addition to the many executables, there's symlinks to get the most recent version of a particular release.
 So, running `bash-3.2` would actually run `bash-3.2.57`.

+**Apple Bash:** This has a funky versioning scheme, so use the full version number there when you care about which one you get.
+You can't run the shell and get the version number because it often reports `3.2.57(2)`.
+The symbolic links are created, but are essentially useless.

+**Dash:** There's no way to double-check the version number of the binary beyond feature/bug detection.

-This does not work well with Zsh because their version numbers don't include the patch level if it is 0.
+**Zsh:** The symbolic links don't work well because the version number doesn't include the patch level if it's zero.
 Thus, running `zsh-5.6` will not run the newest in the 5.6.x series.
-Instead, you must specify the version number yourself; `zsh-5.6.2`, `zsh-5.6.1`, and `zsh-5.6` are all commands.
-The symlink does get made for `zsh-5`, which would run the newest in the 5.x series.
-Apple's Bash also has a funky versioning scheme, so use the full version number there when you care about which one you get.
+Instead, you must specify the version number yourself; `zsh-5.6.2`, `zsh-5.6.1`, and `zsh-5.6` are all different commands.
+The symlink will exist for `zsh-5`, which would run the newest in the 5.x series.

-Dash doesn't have a way to check the version number of the binary.
-You'll have to just trust me that I did not mess up the numbers.